 - Hydration routines

-Nutrition becomes easier when planned.
+Nutrition gets a lot easier when it is planned.

 Managing Fatigue

-Balancing responsibilities creates cumulative fatigue.
+Balancing all your responsibilities creates cumulative fatigue.
+Keep an eye on:

 - Training intensity